OfekShilon/flake8_typing_imports/README.md

 # flake8_typing_imports

-When an import is made only to satisfy typing static analysis tools like `mypy`, `pyright` or `pyre`, it risks incurring redundant runtime overhead.
+When an import is added only to satisfy static-analysis tools like `mypy`, `pyright` or `pyre`, it risks incurring redundant runtime overhead.
 The preferrable way to code such an import is:

 ```python
 from __future__ import annotations